-Bartholin’s cyst or abscessAbscess - Bartholin's; Infected Bartholin's gland
+Bartholin cyst or abscessAbscess - Bartholin; Infected Bartholin gland

-Bartholin's abscess is the buildup of pus that forms a lump (swelling) in one of the Bartholin's glands, which are located on each side of the vaginal opening.
+Bartholin abscess is the buildup of pus that forms a lump (swelling) in one of the Bartholin glands.
+These glands are found on each side of the vaginal opening.

 - A tender lump on either side of the vaginal opening